 Fall off a balcony?

-Those situations — and others like them — are more likely to result in a severe traumatic brain injury than, say, getting tackled during football.
+Those situations — and others like them — are more likely to result in a severe TBI than, say, getting tackled during football.
 But having a less terrifying hit to the head doesn’t mean you should let your guard down.
-If you experience any symptoms of a severe traumatic brain injury (listed here), seek medical attention immediately.
+If you experience any symptoms of a severe traumatic brain injury (listed here), seek medical care immediately.

 There is no gold standard when it comes to concussion testing.
 Many doctors, for lack of better options, will order an MRI or a CT scan.
 Unfortunately, neither of these tests can reliably detect a concussion, although they can rule out more serious causes of your symptoms.
 For example, if you have a tumor, brain bleed, or aneurysm, the scans should detect that.